Ritik2042000/05AUG_WD_SUNIL/Next Js/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## layout

+in ths layout.js file we have to create our application common layout which is show commonly in application Also for specific routes we can make layout for that we have to create this file in that folder

+## not-found

+Using this name we can make file which is used to make 404 page

 ## Script tag

 <!-- <Script> by next js which is used to add script to the to the specific component for not the application loaded by using this tag we can add to different script to componentns   -->